ulrikdamm/Assembler/README.md

 Small assembler for Gameboy assembly programs written in Swift.
 Assembly syntax mostly follows other assemblers, but is probably not compatible.
 Takes an assembly file as input, produces a binary, which can be executed in a Gameboy emulator.
+Is fairly feature complete, supports all of the instruction set.
+Still missing some nice-to-have features, see the todo below.

 ## Example program